Home-based Social Work

 To access the counselling service a referral is received by Homebuilders.
-The Counselling Co-ordinator completes an initial assessment with the client who chooses an approved Counsellor from Homebuilders list of contracted Counsellors.
+The Counselling Co-ordinator completes an initial assessment with the client.
+Together with the co-ordinator the client will choose a practitioner from Homebuilders approved practitioners list of contracted Counsellors.
 The referral to the Counsellor of choice, will be completed by Homebuilders Counselling Co-ordinator.

-Upon the acceptance of the referral, Homebuilders will pay for up to six hours with a counsellor, per family, per year.
+Upon the acceptance of the referral, Homebuilders will pay for up to six hours with a counsellor per year.
 If further sessions are required, the Counsellor and client will negotiate the number of sessions and the rate of payment.

 At the end of the six hours of counselling, it is important the client completes an evaluation, telling us what is different for the child/young person and their family.
 The evaluation also asks if the counsellor treated you well.